Why won’t my chainsaw stay running?

 The filter is weighted to ensure that the pipe intake is always at the lowest point in the tank irrespective of the angle the chainsaw is being used at.
-This ensures a continuous supply of fuel to the carburettor.
+This ensures a continuous supply of fuel to the carburetor.

 Pull the fuel filter out of the tank.
 You may need a short wire hook to do this to avoid having to turn the engine over and splashing the residual fuel over your work surface.
-Check the filter and consult your diary when last you replaced the filter.
+Check the filter and consult your diary when you last replaced the filter.

 If you didn’t write it down and you can’t remember, well then you need to replace the filter.
 They’re cheap and the extra trip to the supplier will serve as a reminder to buy two so you will have one spare.

-Next, check the flexible pipe from the filter to the carburettor.
+Next, check the flexible pipe from the filter to the carburetor.
 Make sure there are no cracks or breaks in it and if it feels a little sticky, chances are you would do well to replace it.

 With a new filter and a pipeline in good condition,